 Participation on Arizona Summit Law Review is for credit.
 Each staff editor will receive three credits at the end of the second term of work on Law Review.
 Law Review typically accepts applications at the end of the fall, spring and summer terms.
 Participation in Law Review generally takes place during the fall and spring term.
-Requests for additional information, including specific application times, can be directed to the Editor-in-Chief, Matthew Meehan, at email@example.com.
-The faculty advisor for Arizona Summit Law Review is Judge Michael Jones, a retired Maricopa Superior Court judge.
+Requests for additional information, including specific application times, can be directed to the Editor-in-Chief, at email@example.com.
+The faculty advisor for Arizona Summit Law Review are Teresa Burnham and Brigham Fordham.

 Interested in Arizona Summit Law Review?
-Feel free to email us at firstname.lastname@example.org to find out more.
+Visit http://summitlawreview.org/index.html to find out more.